crate/crate/docs/general/ddl/data-types.rst

 --------

 A type ``cast`` specifies a conversion from one data type to another.
-It will only succeed if the value of the expression is convertible to the desired data type, otherwise an error is thrown.
+It will only succeed if the value of the :ref:`expression <gloss-expression>` is convertible to the desired data type, otherwise an error is returned.

 CrateDB supports two equivalent syntaxes for type casts: